trytrench/trench/README.md

 ## Getting started

+🚧 This project is currently under development 🚧

 Trench is a tool for monitoring and preventing fraud and abuse.
 It helps you collect data on users, identify bad actors, and take action on them (e.g. blocking a payment).

 [Live demo](https://play.trytrench.com)